Cuomo snaps at reporter when confronted about his scandals at hurricane briefing

 Cuomo continued, "If you think justice is to accept a complaint from a person, without investigation, and without credibility determinations, and without looking at past actions of a person, then you don’t know what the justice system is," he said, simultaneously attacking Bennett, the investigation against him led by state Attorney General Letitia James, and the reporter asking the question.

-Earlier at the news briefing, two other reporters had asked whether Cuomo's impending resignation on Tuesday would affect the storm response and if he could focus the hurricane given his personal problems, according to Mediaite.
+Earlier at the news briefing, two other reporters had asked whether Cuomo's impending resignation on Tuesday would affect the storm response and if he could focus on the hurricane given his personal problems, according to Mediaite.

-The Democrat announced his resignation plans Aug.
-10 after a bombshell report from James found the governor had sexually harassed 11 women, more than had been previously claimed.
+The Democrat announced his resignation plans on Aug.
+10 after a bombshell report from James found the governor had sexually harassed 11 women, more than had been previously reported.

 CLICK HERE TO GET THE FOX NEWS APP